tuanminh25/E-Invoicing-API-for-Small-and-Medium-Enterprises-SMEs-/README.md

 ## Technical Approach

 The project prioritized effective teamwork and task allocation, ensuring workload was distributed evenly and team members worked in their areas of expertise.
 Progress was tracked and communicated regularly.
-The API utilizes a PostgreSQL database for data persistence and is deployed on AWS Lightsail.
+The API utilizes a PostgreSQL database for data persistence, is built using the Flask framework, and is deployed on AWS Lightsail.

 **Note:** The current deployment of this project is under maintenance.